Updated March 7, 2022

 The current testing plan for 2022 includes 30 exam dates with one exam session per day beginning at 8 a.m. local time.
-There are a few dates (August 26, September 2 and 9) toward the end of the year where we will offer two sessions per day (7:30 a.m. and 3:00 p.m. start times).
+There are a few dates toward the end of the year (Aug.
+26, Sept.
+2, and Sept.
+9)where we will offer two sessions per day (7:30 a.m. and 3:00 p.m. start times).

 Scores are reported 30-35 days after your test date.
 Please review our testing calendars and score release dates for more details.

-We are continuing to monitor the conditions of the pandemic and state and local guidance through the fall.
-Health and safety protocols for the 2022 testing year will be determined in the coming months, and we will post updated information on our website by the end of November.
+We are continuing to monitor the conditions of the pandemic and state and local guidance.
+Please review the health and safety protocols for the 2022 testing year.

 Rescheduling and Cancellations